icub-tech-iit/training-icub-superbuild-sandbox/README.md

 **Important: do not run `make install` for the superbuild: the superbuild already installs all the software in `/usr/local/src/robot/robotology-superbuild/build/install`, and installing the software elsewhere on the robot is not currently supported.**

 **Important: If you are using an old iCub that still uses the CAN internal bus, you also need to enable the `ROBOTOLOGY_USES_CFW2CAN` CMake option.
-Note that in this case the `.bashrc_iCub` file should also contain the definition of the
+Note that in this case, the `.bashrc_iCub` file should also contain the definition of the
 `CFW2CANAPI_DIR` environmental variables, in addition to all the environmental variable already defined  in that file.
 See the main robotology-superbuild README for more detailed information.**

 **Important: since [`icub-firmware-build`]("https://github.com/robotology/icub-firmware-build") does not contains sources to be compiled, but just binaries, it is not included in the superbuild, then it has to be cloned separately.**

-## Get software source code, compile and install - `icubsrv`
+## Get software source code, compile and install - `icubsrv` :computer:

 The steps for setupping the `icubsrv` are the same, but are different the flags needed in the configuration phase of the superbuild: